jvino/cluster-hpc-gpu-guides/docs/job_submission/k8s-jobs.md

 ```

-This configuration ensures that the shared storage available on the ReCaS HTC/HPC cluster frontend (**frontend.recas.ba.infn.it**) is also mounted inside your container.
+This configuration ensures that the shared storage available on the ReCaS frontend (**frontend.recas.ba.infn.it**) is also mounted inside your container.
 As a result, all the files you see on the frontend (under **/lustre** and **/lustrehome**) will also be accessible from within your running container—automatically.
-Any changes you make to files within these mounted paths from inside the container—such as creating, editing, or deleting files—will be immediately reflected on the actual storage on the frontend.
+Any changes you make to files within these mounted paths from inside the container — such as creating, editing, or deleting files — will be immediately reflected on the actual storage on the frontend.
 In practice, it’s as if you were working directly on the frontend itself, but within an isolated container environment.

 > **Note**
 > Proper file permissions and access control are enforced.
-So don’t try anything sneaky—you will only be able to access files and directories you are authorized to.
+So don’t try anything sneaky — you will only be able to access files and directories you are authorized to.

 ### 4.4) Monitoring and Debugging Submitted Jobs